Founder and CEO

-Charles Gattsek is EBinRA‘s technical superhero!
+Charles Gattsek is a Co-Founder of EBinRA, Inc. dba VictimsVoice and serves as its Chief Technical Officer.
 As a former corporate information systems manager and thereafter an entrepreneur, he has assisted a number of organizations with the development and implementation of end-to-end integrated technology solutions.

 Charles gained his technical experience as a programmer, corporate information systems manager, owner-operator of an Internet Service Provider and in the last number of years has focused on business process consulting as it related to web-based technologies.

 Charles’s cross-disciplines in business and technology provide him with insight into the “why” behind both the business and technical goals which govern their business/organizational decisions.